Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Numerical Experiments

-Given the same degraded TSMI inputs of length $l=200$ from the gridding/adjoint operator, the performance of our MRF-IDDPM model and DRUNet was compared on two TSMI reconstruction tasks, each one targetting high-quality SVD compressed TSMI of 1) the same length as input, i.e. $l=200$; and 2) compressed from longer acquisition with $l=1000$.
-This implies that there are two different basis, $\textbf{V}_{1000}$ and $\textbf{V}_{200}$, required to compress the dictionary $\underbar{\textbf{D}}$, which is then used in DM to estimate the T1/T2 parameter maps.
-The results of these experiments are reported in Table~\ref{tab:metrics_different_targets}.
+So far, our base models assume that the input $\x_c$ and target $\x_0$ TSMIs have the same truncated time length ($l=200$).
+To expand on this, we also trained models (with the same input) to reconstruct outputs $\hat{\x}_0$ of length $l=1000$, matching the longer reference acquisition sequence.
+These two configurations are referred to as Task 1 ($l=200$) and Task 2 ($l=1000$).
+Outputs of both tasks used SVD dimensionality reduction but with different bases, $\textbf{V}_{200}$ and $\textbf{V}_{1000}$, corresponding to dictionaries with truncated and untruncated fingerprints, respectively.
+For each task, we trained both MRF-IDDPM and DRUNet models and compared their test performances in Table~\ref{tab:metrics_different_targets}.

-We observed MRF-IDDPM offered a marginal gain in the reconstruction metrics in $l=1000$ (gain of $\sim 1\%$ in T1/T2 MAPE and $\sim 7\% $ in NRMSE for TSMI).
-This could be because longer timeseries give more discriminant signals for different T1/T2 values and so reconstructions were able to slightly benefit from this.
-However we did not observe such gain in the standard CNN implementation, where DRUNet performs better at reconstructing TSMIs at $l=200$, as well as the resulting Q-Maps, but its performance is weaker at $l=1000$.
-MRF-IDDPM outperforms DRUNet in both tasks.
+The MRF-IDDPM demonstrates a marginal improvement in reconstruction metrics for Task 2, with gains of $\sim 1\%$ in T1/T2 MAPE and $\sim 7\% $ in TSMI NRMSE.
+This could be because longer time series give more discriminant signals for different T1/T2 values and so reconstructions were able to benefit from this.
+However, this advantage was not observed in the standard CNN implementation.
+DRUNet performed better in reconstructing TSMIs at $l=200$, but its performance declined on Task 2.
+Notably, MRF-IDDPM outperformed DRUNet across both tasks.

-\subsection{Uncertainty Maps}
+\subsubsection{Uncertainty Maps}